Peter Burwell Starke: American Civil War

-Starke became Colonel of the 28th Mississippi Cavalry regiment by commission, dated February 24, 1862.
+Starke became Colonel of the 28th Mississippi Cavalry by commission, dated February 24, 1862.
 His regiment was attached to the command of Brigadier-General Martin Smith, for the defense of Vicksburg, Mississippi, and in September was nearly 700 strong.
 Stationed at Panola in November, he gave notice of the advance of Hovey's expedition from Arkansas, and during that fruitless movement by the enemy his regiment was engaged in various skirmishes.
 From this time during the long-continued efforts for the reduction of Vicksburg the Confederate cavalry was busily engaged in watching the movements of the enemy.
 At the organization of forces outside Vicksburg by General Joseph Johnston he and his regiment were assigned to the cavalry brigade of Brigadier-General William Jackson, first composed of the regiments of Pinson, Harris, Starke, and Adams', and Steede's battalion.
 In March 1863, he participated in the victory at Thompson's Station, under Major-General Earl Van Dorn.

 When Jackson became commander of a cavalry division, under Major-General Stephen Lee, Starke was assigned to command of the brigade, which in February 1864, included the regiments of Pinson, Starke and Ballentine, Webb's Louisiana company, and the Columbus light artillery.
 He was stationed before Vicksburg when Sherman started out on the Meridian Expedition.
 He resisted the advance of one corps of the enemy on February 4, and on February 24 attacked Sherman's retreating column at Sharon, inflicting considerable loss on the enemy.
 His conduct in this campaign was warmly commended by General Jackson, and General Lee said: "Colonel Starke, commanding brigade, showed skill and gallantry on every occasion, and won my confidence."
-During the Atlanta Campaign his brigade was commanded by Brigadier-General Frank Armstrong, and he was for a part of the time in command of his regiment.
+During the Atlanta campaign his brigade was commanded by Brigadier-General Frank Armstrong, and he was for a part of the time in command of his regiment.
 Commissioned brigadier-general November 4, 1864, he took part in the cavalry operations during Hood's Tennessee campaign.
 In February 1865, he was assigned to command, near Columbus, Mississippi, of one of the three brigades into which Brigadier-General James Chalmers divided the Mississippi cavalry, and the following regiments were ordered to report to him: Wilbourn's Fourth, Wade's Sixth Mississippi and Eighth Confederate, White's Eighth Mississippi, Twenty-eighth, Eighteenth battalion, and part of the Fifth regiment.
 His command was included in the surrender of Lieutenant-General Richard Taylor's army.